EU threatens Polish funding over 'LGBTI-free' zones

 New front

-The commission letter opened a new front in the clash with Poland's ruling and Law and Justice (PiS) party, in a move which even surprised some other EU institutions, such as the Committee of the Regions in Brussels.
+The commission letter opened a new front in the clash with Poland's ruling Law and Justice (PiS) party, in a move which even surprised some other EU institutions, such as the Committee of the Regions in Brussels.

 Korte and Lemaître's broadside came on top of previous EU sanctions threats and court injunctions designed to stop PiS from seizing control of Poland's judiciary.